 For now, there came a morning when something rather peculiar happened to him.
 And this thing, which as I say was only rather peculiar, soon caused a second thing to happen which was very peculiar.
 And then the very peculiar thing, in its own turn, caused a really fantastically peculiar thing to occur.

 It was at this point that the first thing of all, the rather peculiar thing that led to so many other much more peculiar things, happened to him.

-‘Perculiar’ is a word that we might want to linger on for several reasons:
+‘Peculiar’ is a word that we might want to linger on for several reasons because it:

-- it might be outside of the children’s working vocabulary
+- might be outside of the children’s working vocabulary

-- it is reasonably easy to define in terms that the children will understand
+- is reasonably easy to define in terms that the children will understand

-- it has a dual meaning, which is always more fun
+- has a dual meaning, which is always more fun

-- it is quite satisfying to say in a range of voices
+- is quite satisfying to say in a range of voices

-- it has a surprising etymology if you are not familiar with its Latin roots
+- has a surprising etymology if you are not familiar with its Latin roots

 Another compelling reason to linger here is that the children are not only likely to encounter and use ‘peculiar’ again, they are certain to.
 The book is riddled with it: